cpo1964/test-runner/README.md

 # test-runner
-a test runner driven by generic data sources (xls, csv, data base, ...)
+a test runner for software applications driven by data sources (xls, csv, data base, ...)